hannesdelbeke/brain/dark title bar in Qt.md

 2. choose your mode : select `Dark` from the drop-down
 3. Choose a black accent color
-4. Toggle show accent color on Title bars. all your toolbars are now darkmode.
+4. Toggle show accent color on Title bars. all your toolbars are now dark mode. ⚠️ `seems to only apply to the active toolbar`
 ## Single app
 Works on [[Windows 11-]] & [[Windows 10-]]
 1. right click the app icon